 FloodValve Pros Ontario

-Mississauga homeowners may need to navigate both City stormwater rebate rules and Peel sanitary backwater valve rules.
-The safest first step is an itemized quote from a licensed contractor before work starts.
+Mississauga homeowners may need to navigate both City basement flooding prevention rules and Peel sanitary backwater valve rules.
+The safest first step is understanding the path, permit timing, and quote documentation before work starts.

 City rebate summary

-Mississauga offers up to $7,500 for eligible basement flood-prevention measures.
-Peel Region separately offers a sanitary backwater valve rebate of 60% up to $1,500 for eligible work.
+Mississauga lists up to $7,500 for eligible basement flood-prevention measures.
+Peel Region separately lists a sanitary backwater valve rebate of 60% up to $1,500 for eligible work.

 Before starting work